 NERC media office

-4. The Newton Fund is a £375m fund (£75m a year for five years) which, through science and innovation partnerships, aims to promote the economic development and welfare of poor people in developing countries.
+4. The Newton Fund is a £375 million fund (£75 million a year for five years) which, through science and innovation partnerships, aims to promote the economic development and welfare of poor people in developing countries.
 The fund is overseen by the Department for Businesses Innovation & Skills (BIS) and delivered through 15 delivery partners in collaboration with 15 partnering countries.